Connor9994/LinkedIn-Follower-Bot/README.md

    profilePath = Where you want to save your LinkedIn User Data (Eg. C:\Users\Administrator\Desktop\LinkedIn Follower Bot\Users\LinkedIn)

+   LoggedIn = (1 - Logged In / 0 - Logged Out)
+   Run Script w/ 0, log in to LinkedIn, press enter to save the Cookies/Etc to profilePath Change LoggedIn to 1
    ```

 4. Run the script: